A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 \subsection{Uniqueness of semi-bounded self-adjoint restrictions}

+{ In this section we present uniqueness results for self-adjoint operators that are restrictions of $\ow L_{v,\theta}$.
+It is intended to complement the operator theoretic picture and extend previous results in this direction to our much more general situation.
+However, these result will not be needed for the Feynman-Kac-It\^o formula.

-Noting that the classical question of essential self-adjointness notion only makes sense if $\ow L_{v,\theta}[{\C}_c(X)]\subseteq \ell^{2}(X,m)$, we can nevertheless, \emph{in general}, still ask for the uniqueness of semi-bounded self-adjoint restrictions of $\ow L_{v,\theta}$ on $\ell^{2}(X,m)$ in an appropriate sense.
+A classical approach to uniqueness results of self-adjoint operators is the concept of essential self-adjointness.
+However, the notion of essential self-adjointness of $\ow L_{v,\theta}$ only makes sense if $\ow L_{v,\theta}[{C}_c(X)]\subseteq \ell^{2}(X,m)$.
+Nevertheless, \emph{in general}, we can} still ask for the uniqueness of semi-bounded self-adjoint restrictions of $\ow L_{v,\theta}$ on $\ell^{2}(X,m)$ in an appropriate sense.
 (Precisely, we ask whether there is a unique dense subspace $D$ of $\ell^{2}(X,m)$ such that the restriction of $\ow L_{v,\theta}$ to $D$ is a semi-bounded self-adjoint operator.)

-This is the content of this section.
-The latter uniqueness property of the operators directly leads to uniqueness of the semigroups, and thus also of the corresponding processes.
+{Let us mention that, in general, it is not clear whether $\ow L_{v,\theta}$ has a self-adjoint restriction to $\ell^{2}(X,m)$ at all.

+We start by presenting an abstract criterion for uniqueness in case of existence of self-adjoint restrictions based on uniqueness of the solutions of $(\ow L_{v,\theta} - \lm)u=0$.
+This is complemented by two two conditions each of which ensuring existence.
+This is the content of , Proposition~\ref{p:criterion}.

-We now present two criteria for the uniqueness of self-adjoint restrictions.
+Afterwards, we give two criteria under which the assumptions of Proposition~\ref{p:criterion} are met.
 The first one, Theorem~\ref{t:essSA1}, essentially makes an assumption on the underlying weighted graph as a measure space, and the second one, Theorem~\ref{t:essSA2}, makes an assumption on the weighted graph as a metric space.
-Both criteria are based on the following abstract condition concerning uniqueness of the solutions of $(\ow L_{v,\theta} - \lm)u=0$.